This season’s themes:

 06/03/2018 Members’ tabletop practical evening, led by Michèle Beverley [Main Hall]

-Bring your camera and tripod to try out lots of activities in the hall – see the photos on the welcome page of BCC – table top, flowers, studio, still life, dry ice, etc.
+Bring your camera and tripod to try out lots of activities in the hall – see the photos on the welcome page of BCC and the photos from last year – table top, flowers, studio, still life, dry ice, etc.